Twisted Superfields: U(3) x U(3) Symmetries and Fields

 Since all of the action terms presented above are invariant to twisted supergauge transformations, it is possible to restrict the real superfield to a Wess-Zumino-like gauge.
 In that gauge, the real superfield takes the form:

 In \cite{Twisted-Superfields}, it was shown that a Wess-Zumino-like gauge is accessible for a theory with this kind of twisted supergauge invariance.
 After imposition of this Wess-Zumino gauge, the residual gauge invariance is just local spacetime gauge invariance.
-In the following, the fermions $\tilde{\lambda }$ and $\lambda $ will be referred to as ``gauginos'' despite the fact that they are in the (3,3*) representation of the gauge group, rather than the adjoint representation.
+In the following, the fermions $\lambda $ and $\tilde{\lambda }$ will be referred to as ``gauginos'' despite the fact that they are in the $(3,\tilde{3})$ and $(\tilde{3},3)$ representations of the gauge group, rather than the adjoint representation.

+Although the Abelian field $V_+^0$ has its own, independent gauge transformation, the second Abelian field $V_-^0$ (group structure $T_-^0$) does not decouple from the gauge transformations described above.
+That is why the same designation $g$ was used for both the $V_-^0$ and nonAbelian couplings above.
+Nonetheless, in the Wess-Zumino gauge, since $V_-^0$ is an Abelian field, it can accommodate different charges multiplying its coupling constant when acting on different chiral fields.
+This flexibility is used to make the charges of $V_-^0$ the same as those for $V_+^0$ defined in eq \eqref{GrindEQ__1_15_}.
+In other words, the following replacement is made in that equation:

+This change only affects fundamental and conjugate representation fields with with $mF=21$ or $1F$; it has no effect on fields in the real or adjoint twisted superfields.
+For interactions with gauge fields, this modification is equivalent to treating the $q_{mF}=-2$ fundamental or conjugate fields in each SU(3) sector as if they were in the antisymmetric representation of SU(3) for that sector.

-The theory has 40 parameters that can be adjusted classically: 2 coupling constants, 26 masses, 11 superpotential couplings, and a Fayet-Iliopoulos term.
-In the unification section of the paper, it is argued that both gauge couplings may be the same at the unification scale.
-It is assumed that the following 18 parameters are zero classically:
+The classical theory has 50 parameters that can be adjusted classically: 2 coupling constants, 2 Abelian charges, 30 masses, 15 superpotential couplings, and a Fayet-Iliopoulos term.
+In the unification section of the paper, it is argued that both gauge couplings may be the same at the unification scale ($g_+=g$).
+It is also assumed that the following 7 parameters are zero classically: